ezcatdb/clinicalcorpus-guidelines/_entity/Measurement.md

   - SpO2

-The following word is not from Spirometry, but definitely 'Measurement'.
+The following words/phrases are not from Spirometry, but definitely 'Measurement'.
 - 6-min walk distance
 - 6MWD
 - 6-min walk test